masc-ucsc/docs/docs/pyrope/07-typesystem.md

 cyclic dependencies are allowed but not true ones.

+The import behaves like cut and pasting the imported code.
+It is not a reference to the file, but rather a cut and paste of functionality.
+This means that when importing a variable, it creates a copy.
+If two files import the same variable, they are not referencing the same variable, but each has a separate copy.

 The import is delayed until the imported variable is used in the local file.
 There is no order guarantee between imported files, just that the code needed to compute the used imported variables is executed before.